ctools/ctools/doc/source/users/user_manual/iact_analysis/analysis.rst

 You may also note that the :ref:`csiactobs` script has created a ``csiactobs.log`` file that logs the complete energy range of the observations that have been selected.
-These values may be important for later, in particular if you intend to do a binned or stacked analysis.
+These values may be important for later, in particular if you intend to do a stacked analysis.

 In case that you have already a model definition XML file that describes a model of the celestial source distribution (a.k.a. a sky model), you may provide this